In the parking lot, she had a question.

-“It’s the only language your car understands,” I told her.
+“It’s the only language your car understands,” I explain.

-I was frustrated because she insisted we drive her car to her eye appointment and I drive it home.
+I was frustrated because she insisted on taking her car to her eye appointment and that I drive it home.
 Unlike my car, her’s fails to comprehend simple commands.
-I had flipped the headlights on but got the wipers instead.
-Now as we squabbled, the wipers hissed and thumped back and forth across a dry windshield.
+I tried to flip the headlights but got the wipers instead.
+Now as we squabbled, the wipers scraped back and forth across a dry windshield.

-But perhaps she was right.
+Perhaps she was right.
 Maybe anger does not work with her car – but it sure as hell works with mine.
-I swear at mine all the time and it swears back at me.
+I swear at it all the time and it swears back.

 Every time I take a corner too fast, my car clucks at me.
 If I speed, it squawks and God help me if I fail to fasten a seat beat – then it shrieks hysterically until I buckle up.

 But that’s okay – because it works the other way around too.
-Whenever it tells me that I am low on gas or in need of an oil change, I cuss at it, and every time it looses one of the presets on my radio, I tell it to do things that are anatomically impossible for a car to do.
+Whenever it tells says it is low on gas or in need of an oil change, I cuss at it, and every time it looses one of the presets on the radio, I tell it to do things that are anatomically impossible for a car to do.

 But for the most part we get along because we are used to each other.
-It is when I use another car, like a rental or my wife’s car that I get into trouble.
+It is when I use another car that I get into trouble.

 You wouldn’t think it would be that difficult.

 All cars have the same rudimentary interface.
-There is a wheel for steering and a pedal for stopping and a pedal for going.
+There is a pedal for stopping and a pedal for going and a wheel for steering.
 But beyond that, everything is chaos.
 Every time you get into a strange car, the only thing that is the same is the disorienting drill of trying to figure out how the essential functions work.

 Every make and model is different, some have speedometers with needles that wag, others have bars that slide and some tell you how fast you are going by flashing digits.
 Some have headlight controls on the turn signal arm – others use a switch, but the most frustrating of all features is cruise control: a perfectly usable function hidden behind a bewildering array of buttons, paddles, toggles and indicators – all specifically designed to take your eye off the oncoming cattle truck.